31 Women Who Dominate Their Sport

 Apparently, being unstoppable in one country gets old after a while so Taurasi headed to the Russian National League.
 There, she has won seven championships, three Russian Cups and six Euroleague championships.
 Oh yeah, she also made a quick pit stop in Turkey to win the Turkish National League… because, you know, why not?

-Carli Lloyd has been the lifeblood of the U.S. Women’s national soccer team for longer than many athletes play at any level.
-The quick-footed midfielder’s durability is staggering.
-Lloyd has played at the professional level since 1999.
+Carli Lloyd has been the lifeblood of the United States Women’s National Soccer Team for longer than many athletes play at any level.
+The quick-footed midfielder’s durability is simply staggering.
+Lloyd first started playing at the professional level back in 1999.

 It has been an incredible journey for mixed martial artist Holly Holm.
 She initially entered the world of combat sports as a kickboxer.
 Holm then turned her successful amateur career into a professional boxing career.
 She was borderline unstoppable in the ring, boxing her way to a 33-2-3 record.